 Read More | Wait a minute… do you love the sea?
 Here are two island destinations in France that you might enjoy: Ile de Ré and Ile aux Moines

-Hiking the Calanques was a highlight and something that had been on this South of France itinerary from the initial stages of planning.
+Hiking the Calanques was a highlight and something that had been on this Southern France itinerary from the initial stages of planning.
 However, the hike is often closed in the summer or by the end of June to avoid forest fires in the intense dry heat.
-Luckily, in the third week of June 2019, the trails were still open to the public for hiking.
+Luckily, the trails were still open to the public for hiking.

-Start out early as it is extremely hot and bring plenty of water.
+A great travel tip is to start early in the morning and bring plenty of water.
 The trail is rocky and rugged and worth every step!
-The views through the pine forests to the stunning water below make this day one of the most memorable.
+The views through the pine forests to the stunning water below make this day on our Provence France itinerary one of the most memorable.

 Find a rocky outcrop and have a picnic, or hike and return to Cassis with a stop at the Plage de Bestouan (Bestouan Beach) for some suntanning, relaxation and swimming in the Mediterranean Sea.

-Day 8 Provence Itinerary: Cassis & Return to Paris
+Day 8 Provence France Itinerary: Cassis & Return to Paris

 Heading to Paris?
 Read what to expect from the Parisians and their culture.
 This page is full of tips and information to enjoy the best of Paris.